Latest updates: February 11, 2025

 If you have already applied for a bachelor’s degree and are waiting for a decision.

 Be sure to check your status on Carleton360 regularly and upload any missing or requested documents to make sure your application is complete.
 Admissions processing may take between 4-6 weeks from the time all your documents are received.
-Check out our I applied, now what page for more details.

 If you are an international student thinking of applying to an undergraduate program at Carleton University for Fall 2025.

 If you require a study permit (see who is exempt), you need to focus first on your academic application, providing your documents to the university, and awaiting your admissions decision.
-See our page outlining this process.
+See our page outlining this application process.
 The sooner we can make a decision on your application, the sooner we will be able to guide you through the study permit process.

-How will I receive a PAL (Provincial Attestation Letter)?
+How will I receive a PAL (provincial attestation letter)?

 Do I need to request a PAL?